Why publish the schema

 One table per source-system transaction type.
 Reviewers can query a single transaction type directly, or use the unified transaction_index to query across all types.

-invoices · bills · bill_payments · budgets · credit_memos · deposits · estimates · inventory_adjustments · journal_entries · payments · purchases · purchase_orders · refund_receipts · sales_receipts · time_activities · transfers · vendor_credits · credit_card_payments · attachables · recurring_transactions
+invoices · bills · bill_payments · budgets · credit_memos · deposits · estimates · inventory_adjustments · journal_entries · payments · bank_transactions · purchase_orders · refund_receipts · sales_receipts · time_activities · transfers · vendor_credits · credit_card_payments · attachments · recurring_transactions

 • Lines, linkage & index — 4 tables